sami-azzam/robotjs/README.md

 # Important note
+This fork of @jitsi/robotjs makes prebuilds for a specified electron target with Github Actions.
 This repository is a fork @jitsi/robotjs which is a fork of the original robotjs so we can generate prebuilt packages.
 All changes have been upstreamed, and should they be applied and prebuilt packages provided this fork shall be abandoned.

 <p align="center"><img src="https://cldup.com/1ATDf2JMtv.png"></p>